mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 He disappeared back into the crowd.

 I had been peripherally aware of LGBTQIAP people who lived through other times, who had not come up and come out in my generation.
-I'm guess I could've associated the AIDS crisis, maybe the Stonewall riots, with the LGBTQIAP community.
+I think I could've associated the AIDS crisis, maybe the Stonewall riots, with the LGBTQIAP community.
 But not much more than that.
 My blind spot wasn't just contemporary context of the LGBTQIAP politics.
 I also knew next to nothing of LGBTQIAP cultural and political history.